Skip to contents

-Functions to compute the probability density function, cumulative distribution function, and quantile function for the Beta distribution.
+Functions to compute the probability density function, cumulative distribution function, quantile function, and parameter estimators for the Beta distribution.

 Usage